Invest in Downtown Seguin

 Downtown Building Permit Fee Waiver

-The Small Business Center (SBDC) sponsored by UTSA and the Seguin Economic Development Corporation provides free assistance to existing and new business owners and entrepreneurs.
-A small business advisor is in the Economic Development Office every Tuesday and Thursday from 9 am to 4 pm.
-The SBDC also offers workshops on various business topics from social media to hiring to business plan writing.
+The Small Business Center (SBDC) sponsored by UTSA provides free assistance to existing and new business owners and entrepreneurs.
+The SBDC also offers online/in-person workshops on various business topics from social media to hiring to business plan writing.
 To schedule an appointment with a business advisor or to see a complete list of workshops visit Small Business Development Center or call 210-458-2460 for more information.

 Business tenants can also take advantage of many of the preservation/rehabilitation incentives offered to property owners, including the Fix-It Facade grants and design assistance.